Jaja Wachuku: Civil war in Nigeria

 Wachuku retired to his home town, first to Aba and subsequently to Nbawsi, his village when Aba fell during the Nigerian – Biafran war that lasted from July 1967 to January 1970.
 During the Biafran war, he participated in the struggle of his Igbo people for freedom and justice against a country that had rejected them by not protecting them from genocide and brutality by its marauding soldiers and citizens.
 Later, during the war, Wachuku fell out with the Government of Chukwuemeka Odumegwu Ojukwu because he spoke out against the recruitment of child soldiers.
 He was arrested and detained by the Ojukwu Government.
 And was, at the end of the Biafran war released by a young Nigerian Army Officer called Theophilus Danjuma.

 The Nigerian soldiers were shocked and dismayed that their first Speaker of the House of Representatives, first Ambassador to the United Nations and first Foreign Affairs Minister was in detention for exercising his freedom of speech and fundamental human rights.
 So, Theophilus Danjuma and his military battalion gave Wachuku adequate protection and security.
 Wachuku was escorted home by Nigerian soldiers.
-And he managed to prevent the looting and destruction of his amazing, vast library located at his country home in Nbawsi Abia State.
+And he managed to prevent the looting and destruction of his library located at his country home in Nbawsi Abia State.
 Wachuku's library was described as the biggest one man library in West Africa by regional and national media.
 Prime Minister Abubakar Tafawa Balewa used to call Wachuku the most "Bookish Minister".

 After the Biafran war, Wachuku was involved in Community development affairs while practising his law profession.
 From 1970 to 1978, he served as Chairman of Nbawsi and Umuomainta Town Council, and also chairman Nsulu Community Council.
 He was also a Founding Member of the Movement for the creation of Imo State, and leader, until his death, of the Movement for the creation of Aba State.